qiime2/amplicon-docs/docs/how-to-guides/how-to-import.md

 The goal of this document is to provide specific examples on how to carry out the most commonly used imports of data into QIIME 2 Artifacts.
 It's challenging to compile this though, because I don't have good data on the frequency at which the different imports are used.[^import-statistics]
-I'm therefore going to consider this document a work in progress, focusing on compiling the most relevant information in consultation with users and developers, and based on [the most popular forum posts on importing](https://forum.qiime2.org/tag/import?ascending=false&order=views).
+I'm therefore going to consider this document a work in progress, focusing on compiling the most relevant information in consultation with users and developers, and based on [the most viewed forum posts on importing](https://forum.qiime2.org/tag/import?ascending=false&order=views).

 If you have questions about importing that aren't answered here, post to the forum.
 If you think specific examples would be helpful for others, post an issue on the [amplicon-docs issue tracker](https://github.com/qiime2/amplicon-docs/issues).